johnnykatz/colegio/README.md

-Logiautos
+Colegio
 ===================

-A Symfony project created on September 29, 2015, 8:54 pm.
+A Symfony project created to manage digitalization legajos